kanidm/kanidm/book/src/frequently_asked_questions.md

 [RFC6819 Section 4.4.1](https://www.rfc-editor.org/rfc/rfc6819#section-4.4.1).

 As Kanidm aims for "secure by default" design, even with _confidential_ clients, we deem it important to raise the bar for attackers.
-For example an attacker may have access to the `client_id` and `client_secret` of a confidential client as it was mishandled by a system administrator.
+For example, an attacker may have access to the `client_id` and `client_secret` of a confidential client as it was mishandled by a system administrator.
 While they may not have direct access to the client/application systems, they could still use this `client_id+secret` to then carry out the authorisation code interception attack listed.